oordenesg/how_to_Code_challenges/README.md

 Define an .add_to_head() method that takes self and new_value as parameters.
 Inside this method create A new_head Node that takes new_value as a parameter and a current_head Node that’s set to the list’s head.

+If there is a current head to the list:
+- Set current_head‘s previous node to new_head
+- Set new_head‘s next node to current_head

+In this part, it is important to remember to use the Node class’s .set_prev_node() and .set_next_node() methods.
+After this, and outside of the if statement, set the list’s head to new_head.
+Finally, if the list doesn’t have a tail, set the list’s tail to the new head.

 ```python
 class Node: